ryan4yin/nixos-and-flakes-book/docs/introduction/installation.md

 The installation process of NixOS is straightforward, but we won't delve into the specifics here.
 For more information, please visit the official download site at <https://nixos.org/download.html>.

 > If you're using macOS, [ryan4yin/nix-darwin-kickstart](https://github.com/ryan4yin/nix-darwin-kickstart) may be a good starting point for you,
-> you can learn how to use Nix with this book and the content of that repository.
+> you can learn how to use Nix with this book and take nix-darwin-kickstart as a start point to build your own Nix configuration.